Who we are

 25.25 Unless regulated under ASPA it would NOT be acceptable, and may bring the profession into disrepute, for a veterinary surgeon to use an animal in the development of a diagnostic test or a new form of treatment where:

 a. the test or treatment has not previously been made available to the veterinary profession and there is no background evidence to predict a clinical application in the species or other veterinary benefit;

 b. there is deliberate deception that would enable a veterinary surgeon or a non-veterinary surgeon to avoid regulation under ASPA.

 Flow chart together with non-exhaustive examples

-An ASPA flow chart together with non-exhaustive examples (Performance of procedures by veterinary surgeons) is available to view in the 'Related documents' box on the right.
+An ASPA flow chart together with non-exhaustive examples (Performance of procedures by veterinary surgeons) is available to view in the 'Related documents' box below.

 New technology tests